MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 ## Conclusion

-**_In this blogpost we have learnt some basic approaches to exploit target, you can use some of these approaches in windows target also, like lower hanging fruit._**
+**_In this blog post we have learned some basic approaches to exploit target, you can use some of these approaches in windows target also, like lower hanging fruit._**